 To Whom it May Concern:

 The Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise, is proposing the construction of a four-lane limited-access divided toll facility that would extend the Suncoast Parkway 2 northward from its intersection with State Road (SR) 44 to County Road (CR) 486, a distance of approximately 2.4 miles (Figure 1).
-The project also includes stormwater treatment facilities and an extension of the Suncoast Trail along the proposed alignment.
+The project includes stormwater treatment facilities and an extension of the Suncoast Trail along the proposed alignment.
 The proposed project right-of-way (R/W) width is 350 ft and the project area is approximately 208 acres.
 The purpose of this new alignment is to extend Suncoast Parkway, which will increase mobility between the Tampa Bay region and Citrus County and relieve traffic congestion on local routes.
 R/W acquisition will be required.
 Permanent lighting is proposed to meet roadway safety criteria.
 FDOT Florida’s Turnpike Enterprise is seeking your review and comment on our finding that the project may affect state-protected resources.
 This project is also being coordinated with the U.S. Fish and Wildlife Service (FWS).

 Existing Conditions